 Specialist assessments for environmental authorisation are required to include a comparative assessment of alternatives, including the no-go alternative.
-Because there is no viable cropland within the assessed site, the exact positions of all proposed infrastructure within it will make absolutely no difference to agricultural impacts.
-Any alternative layouts within the same assessed site will have equal agricultural impact and are assessed as equally acceptable.
+Because of the insignificant agricultural impact of the development, there can be no material difference between the agricultural impacts of the proposed alternatives.
+All have insignificant agricultural impact and are considered equally acceptable in terms of agricultural impact.

 The no-go alternative considers impacts that will occur to the agricultural environment in the absence of the proposed development.
-There are no agricultural impacts of the no-go alternative, but this is not significantly different from the low impact of the development, and so from an agricultural impact perspective, there is no preferred alternative between the no-go and the development.
+There are no agricultural impacts of the no-go alternative, but this is not significantly different from the very low impact of the development, and so from an agricultural impact perspective, there is no preferred alternative between the no-go and the development.